-Hopefully, this has opened your eyes to the importance of a good night’s rest.
-It is funny to think that by optimizing the quality of the time we spend unconscious we give our conscious states the greatest platform on which to work from.
+Hopefully, this has opened your eyes to the importance of a getting a good night’s sleep.
+It’s funny to think that by optimizing the quality of the time we spend unconscious will give our conscious states the greatest platform on which to function.

 Latest posts by Zane Christopher (see all)

 - Does Coffee Dehydrate You? - September 25, 2018